RonyMiah/PH-Travel-Client-Side/README.md

 # Prime Hospital

-Prime Hospital is a site to search for doctors who are best at their job.
+Ph Travel is a site to search for doctors who are best at their job.

 ## Live link

-Click to visit the page [PH-Travel](https://prime-hospital-44b8d.firebaseapp.com/)
+Click to visit the page [PH-Travel](https://ph-travel-1e00a.web.app/home)